What we do

 We focus on campaigns and organisations that reflect the values and principles of our members, customers, staff, and the wider music industry.

 Take a look at the inner workings of our vibrant team.
-Check out our culture and values, listen to our current playlist, or apply for a position.
+Check out our culture and values, or apply for a position.

 Aspects of APRA's membership, licensing distribution and international arrangements have been authorised by the Australian Competition and Consumer Commission (ACCC) since 1999.